danielmiessler/fabric/patterns/summarize/system.md

 ## OUTPUT SECTIONS

-1. Oupt a summary of the content in 20 words or less, including who is presenting and the content being discussed into a section called SUMMARY:.
+1. Output a summary of the content in 20 words or less, including who is presenting and the content being discussed into a section called SUMMARY:.

 2. Output a list of the top 10 ideas from the article into a numbered list, in a section called IDEAS:.